colevandersWands/mixiting/description.md

 # HackYourFuture Belgium: The Forkable Code School

-There's something missing out there in the world of programming education.
-Something between an online learning platforms (think FreeCodeCamp or Khan Academy) and a full-blown Learning Management System (think Canvas or Moodle).
-A lean, accessible way to organize and manage a study group or small coding school using only the tools of the trade.
+Something is missing in the world of open computing education.
+Something between an online learning platforms (FreeCodeCamp, Khan Academy) and full Learning Management Systems (Canvas, Moodle).
+What's missing is a lean, accessible way to manage anything from a study group to a full coding school using only the tools of the trade.
 No more, no less.

-Come learn how you can organize your own code school with no more technical know-how than it takes to complete the final project.
-Looking to organize a regular study group with some friends?
-For your neighborhood?
-Or would you trying to start your own HackYourFuture?
-Not a problem!
-We'll help you through the first steps of setting up your GitHub learning environments.
+Come learn how we use open source workflows and tools to run HackYourFuture Belgium.
+And maybe hack your own future while you're at it :)

 ## Part 0: Open, Useful, Usable, Used

 * ["Open knowledge is what open data becomes when it’s useful, usable and used"](https://okfn.org/opendata/)
-* "Open education is what happens when open source didactics are useful, usable and used"
+* "Open education is what happens when open educational resources are useful, usable and used"

 ## Part 1: Forkable Education